5 Kid-Friendly Activities in Kelowna

 Arndt Orchards

 Arndt Orchards first started growing its signature cherries in 1950.
-Today, the orchard offers a variety of cherries for visitors to pick.
+Today, the orchard offers some of the best cherry picking in Kelowna.

 Kempf Orchards